alexmcmillan86/python-projects/README.md

 # python-projects
 Python Projects 2020

-Various projects built using Python to develop my coding skills.
+Scripts coded in Python to further my understanding and implementation of the language.